Shaheen-Rajith/ELEC_0139_Blog/src/data/blog-posts/ethics.md

 As AI gets integrated into the medical field, it raises a lot of questions about accountability.
 If one of these models misdiagnoses a patient or outright suggests the wrong treatment plan, who is liable for it ?
 Is it the doctor who used the AI tool or the hospital, or the original developer that created said tool.
 Currently, the UK does not have any AI specific liability ruling, instead general medical rules can be applied.
 In this case:

-- The healthcare worker can be held responsible for over relying on the AI tool
+- The healthcare worker can be held responsible for over relying on the AI tool.
-- The developer company can be held for creating software deemed defective.
+- The developer company can be held responsible for creating software deemed defective.
 - The hospital can be held responsible for failure in properly implementing the software without oversight.

 But the question of Liability gets messy if we’re considering more complex AI systems with autonomy.
 There are AI systems that make decisions autonomously without any human override or transparency.
 If such systems misdiagnose, the responsibility will likely fall purely on the developers since the healthcare staff had no role in it.
 However, if AI systems are only used as a suggestion tool with the hospital staff having the final say in all decisions then the responsibility could be on the person who made the decision entirely [^legal_accountability].
 The Medicines and Healthcare products Regulatory Agency (MHRA) maintains that AI tools are only to be used for assistance and that human staff should remain the final decision makers.
 However, as AI grows more complex, a more detailed framework is needed to determine responsibility in such cases.